derekbarbosa/EC463/derek/derekLOGBOOK.md

 ### 2/28/22
 * Continued investigation of the segfaults yield no results.
 Will attempt to brute force by manually allocating in mem.

+## March
+Entries here are reserved for March

+### 3/1/22
+* Bugfixes with multi-level pointers across files.
+Passed pointers by reference using "&" and dereferenced using **, mistake made between passing pointer-to-value and passing pointer to pointer to value.
+* Cleaned up value parsing with Getline.
+Points and point values are now completely parsed on the backend with string matching, stringstreams and getlines.
+* Added support for point calculation and parsing persistent point values to front-end game loop
+* finished global update function which calculates points & etc.

+### 3/2/22
+* Added support for multiple endings within game, different outcomes occur based on point values of each attribute of the "User Profile"
+* Increased game difficulty, no longer *easy* to do the game in one complete run.
+* Added persistent point support.
+Persistent flags now trigger a continuous increase/decrease in point valuation.
+* Fixed some formatting oddities.
+* Game is complete and in "production mode" as of today!
+* Moving onto HW, testing power consumption of prototype